silviamaggi/smd-com/_posts/2021-10-29-design-digested-22.md

 ## Important note

 While an article shared here use the adjective ’dark' to describe deceptive patterns, there is a conversation around the bad connotation it has.
-As of 9 January 2023, I have updated update the language I use to be more inclusive and not discriminatory.
+As of 9 January 2023, I have updated the language I use to be more inclusive and not discriminatory.

 ### Read